scross92/CPHL-NextStrain-Training-2025/Exercises/Geneious-Exercises.md

 :question: **Questions to consider when viewing the mafft MH170227 alignment of consensus sequence with NC_009942:**

--What is the pairwise identity?
+- What is the pairwise identity?
--How can you easily identify which spots across the genomes that differ?
+- How can you easily identify which spots across the genomes that differ?

 7. Let's give this a little bit more diversity in here.
 Go ahead and download NC_001563 from the NCBI Nucleotide interface.
 Similar as before, this likely will only download a portion.
 Select NC_001563 and click the "Download" button in the Document Viewer section.
 8. Now let's do a **mafft** alignment with MH170227 consensus sequence, NC_009942, and NC_001563.
 Let's answer some questions:

 :question: **Questions to consider when viewing the mafft alignment with NC_001563 added:**

--What is the *overall* pairwise identity now?
+- What is the *overall* pairwise identity now?
--What is the pairwise identity at nucleotide position 630?
+- What is the pairwise identity at nucleotide position 630?
--What is the pairwise identity from position 1,427 through 1,438?
+- What is the pairwise identity from position 1,427 through 1,438?
 What is something that you notice about this section of nucleotides for NC_001563?
--In the Document Viewer window, there are the different tabs.
+- In the Document Viewer window, there are the different tabs.
 One of them is labeled "Distances".
 This shows a chart that shows the pairwise identity between each sequence.
 What is the *overall* pairwise identity from our generated consensus sequence and NC_001563?

 10. Ok, so adding in that sequence added quite a bit of variation.
 Let's try to decipher *why* there was such a change.
 Let's examine metadata for NC_009942 and NC_001563.
 What is something major that appears to stick out that likely explains this large variation?